For oboe/cor anglais, trumpet (Bb), horn, percussion, accordion (solo), and two violins

 For flute, clarinet (Bb), piano, violin, and cello

 First performed on the 13th of September 2017 by Michael Alampi (flute), James Gilbert (clarinet), Thomas Ang (piano), Andrew Xu (violin), and Sarah Gait (cello), at the Royal Academy of Music, London.
-Selected for the Hebrides Ensemble’s 2017 composition seminar, where it was workshopped by the ensemble, conducted by Will Conway.
+Selected for the Hebrides Ensemble’s 2017 composition seminar, conducted by Will Conway.

 Verlernt consists of tributes to three composers.
 The first, Dmitri Smirnov, was my teacher between 2014 and 2015.
 The second movement is a tribute to Anton Webern, and the third is to Philip Herschkowitz, student of Webern and teacher to Smirnov.
 The pieces use musical cryptograms on each of their names as material.